 - You get everything in the Personal plan and the license to use the plugin on up to 3 sites.

-- Subscription payments: Take your business to the next level by accepting recurring payments monthly, quarterly, or annually.
+- Subscription Payments: Take your business to the next level by accepting monthly, quarterly, or annual recurring payments.

 Verdict: Is the Plus Plan Best for You?

 Choosing the Plus plan would be ideal for freelancers and small businesses that accept subscription payments on a regular basis.
 With this plan, you can remove the need to manually collect payments every billing cycle.
 It’s also best for nonprofits that want to allow donors to make recurring payments.

 Professional Plan: Get All the Tools You’ll Ever Need to Make More Money

 Do you want to make the most of the WP Simple Pay plugin?

 Then, choose the Professional plan that comes with everything you’ll ever need from the #1 Stripe payments plugin for WordPress.